-I am not a lawyer.
+I am not a lawyer, neither do I work at a law firm.
 Let’s get this out of the way first before you start running an argument in your head.

 But I know quite a bit about marketing & I do have friends and lovely neighbors who happen to be lawyers.
 So that puts me in a unique position where I have insights into email marketing for lawyers - what strategies to follow and how to follow them.

 Sometimes, lawyers forget that setting up their office, networking and just asking for referrals is not enough to keep a booked calendar and running a successful practice.

 They need to go where their client’s undivided attention is - in their inboxes.
 Sure, there can be other mediums to reach your clients - like social media or google advertisements but you don’t really control these platforms, and the attention you get there would be divided with cat photos or DIY videos.

 So the best way to get a good ROI for your marketing efforts is to choose email marketing.